Skip to content

 • 'ignore': do nothing and return the existing table handle

-• 'replace': if the existing table has no views, drop and replace it with a new one
+• 'replace': if the existing table has no views or snapshots, drop and replace it with a new one; raise an error if the existing table has views or snapshots

-• 'replace_force': drop the existing table and all its views, and create a new one
+• 'replace_force': drop the existing table and all its views and snapshots, and create a new one

 • extra_args (Optional[dict[str, Any]], default: None ) –